 - Absence request forms must be completed and submitted to the registrar's office before the end of classes on the Monday before the absence is going to take place.
 Failure to do so may result in unexcused absences. - Missing more than six classes per quarter (three for block classes), for any reason other than school-sponsored activities (e.g. field trip, tour, etc.), may result in no credit being given for that class.
-This is to fulfill the state required minimum attendance. - Students missing class, work, or lessons because of school-sponsored activities should still check with their teachers/work supervisors prior to the absence. - Students need to have absence requests approved BEFORE parents/guardians make travel arrangements or purchase plane tickets. - Students may take up to seven family days of school per year, in addition to all school-sponsored activities.
-These are intended for family events or emergencies only, not when a student is sick.
-An absence of a half day or longer will count as a full day. - Absences related to a death in the immediate family will be excused and will not count against the seven Family Days.
-While it is not required to fill out an absence request for this, it is still recommended so are aware.
+This is to fulfill the state required minimum attendance. - Students missing class, work, or lessons because of school-sponsored activities should still check with their teachers/work supervisors prior to the absence. - Parents need to have absence requests approved before making travel arrangements and purchasing plane tickets. - Students may take up to seven personal, full days of school per year, in addition to all school-sponsored activities.
+These are intended for family events or emergencies only.
+An absence of a half day or longer will count as a full day. - Absences related to a death in the immediate family will be excused and will not count against the seven personal days.
+It is not required to fill out an absence request for this.

-- Absence requests for Family Days will not be approved during the month of May (exceptions may be made for the graduation of family members). - Absences for doctor's visits, counseling sessions, and other approved medical appointments may be excused in addition to the seven Family Days. - Students who live far away will be granted 1-2 days of travel time (depending on distance) when going home, in addition to Family Days.
-Travel time does not apply to friends who go home with them during breaks. - Any other personal time over the seven Family Days in a calendar school year will not be excused.
+- Absence requests for personal days will not be approved for seniors during the month of May. - Absences for doctor's visits, counseling sessions, and other approved medical appointments may be excused in addition to the seven personal days. - Students who live far away will be granted 1-2 days of travel time (depending on distance) when going home, in addition to their personal time.
+Travel time does not apply to friends who go home with them during breaks. - Any other personal time over the seven personal days in a calendar school year, will not be excused.
 NO EXCEPTIONS. - Absences will be tracked through the Registrar's Office.